gurpreetsachdeva/OHLCAnalyticsService/README.md

 OHLCAnalyticsService
 =========================================

-Please Read all the parts before starting the application A Multithreaded Daemon for parsing Trades and generating JSON Data for Bar Charts
+Please Read all the parts before starting the application.

+A Multithreaded Daemon Application for parsing Trades and generating JSON Data for Bar Charts.

 Brief Description of the problem:
 ===============================================